-The 2020 NFL Scouting Combine will commence in a little over a week, so let's take a look, per position, at players attending that could have the Texans attention.
-This week, the offensive side of the ball and next week, the defensive side of the ball.
+The 2020 NFL Scouting Combine commences this week, so let's take a look, per position, at players attending that could have the Texans attention.
+To read about players on the defensive side of the ball click here.

 The Texans have their quarterback of the past, present and future in Deshaun Watson, so this isn't a position worth spending a ton of time analyzing.
 I'll keep my eyes on former Navy RB/QB/WR Malcolm Perry, who broke a ton of rushing records at Navy in 2019 playing quarterback.
 So, technically, he's a quarterback, but he could be a jack of all trades option for teams in this draft and will more than likely cross-train in Indianapolis.

 There are a ton of running backs that I love in this draft, starting with Wisconsin star Jonathan Taylor.
 He's going to run in the 4.4 range at nearly 230 lb., plus he was ultra-productive in his three years at Wisconsin.
 I'm a fan of Florida State's Cam Akers.
 He didn't have much to run behind in his three years in Tallahassee but he's one of the best athletes I've seen in my life when he graduated from Clinton (MS) High School just three years ago.
 A much more complex running back option is Memphis' Antonio Gibson.
 He played running back at the Senior Bowl, then was asked to work out at wide receiver for the Combine.
 So, he has offensive weapon/Swiss Army knife sort of skills at 215 lb.